abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 real adventure of the death process.

 We are all involved in this project together.
-There is no project more important than deeply coming to terms with and understanding our condition as beings who are subject to birth, aging, illness, and ultimately, death.
+There is no project more important than deeply coming to terms with, and understanding, our condition as beings who are subject to birth, aging, illness, and ultimately, death.
 Everything else is far down the list.